sigoden/htte/README.md

 `!@exist` is a yaml tag, it is an function that the plugin regists, it asset the property existed.

-> Hest provide plugin system to enable the user customizing the way to verify the resposne data. there is a builtin plugin named `!@regexp` which verify the value matched the regexp.
+> Htte provide plugin system to enable the user customizing the way to verify the resposne data. there is a builtin plugin named `!@regexp` which verify the value matched the regexp.

-Hest execute unit `update user` too, send the request.
+Htte execute unit `update user` too, send the request.

 ```
 url: http://localhost:3000/api/user